Raumpatrouille – Die phantastischen Abenteuer des Raumschiffes Orion: Production

 Rumours about the considerable costs of the series having led to its termination after only seven episodes were denied by the widow of the Orions original screenwriter, implying that it was planned from the start to have only seven installments.
 More episode screenplays were written than were filmed.
 No official reason was given for not producing a second series of episodes, but there are several reasons that were aired in interviews many years later by those involved in the production.
 According to Hans Gottschalk, one of the executive producers, there was a "lack of exciting script ideas" at the time.
 Helmut Jedele, then boss of Bavaria Film, the production company, mentioned in hindsight that the company had already undertaken too much for its resources, both in terms of staff and finance.

 Another factor in planning for a second series would have been filming in colour instead of black-and-white.
-While this would have been required for a successful international marketing of an extension, the German production companies were not yet prepared for the necessary investment for the new equipment.
+While this would have been required for a successful international marketing of an extension, the West German production companies were not yet prepared for the necessary investment for the new equipment.

-German television started to transmit in colour (PAL) a year later in 1967, but that was a slow gradual switch-over process from black-and-white over a course of several years, until the 1970s.
+West German television started to transmit in colour (PAL) a year later in 1967, but that was a slow gradual switch-over process from black-and-white over a course of several years, until the 1970s.

 Yet another impediment might have been that the controllers in charge at the state television channel ARD feared accusations of an excess of "militarism" and a portrayal of a system "akin to fascism".
 While this might seem far-fetched for foreigners, this issue was and is very sensitive in Germany with regards to the past history of the country, and executive producer Helmut Krapp admitted that the issue was considered and taken seriously.

 Co-production with French ORTF Television

-Originally WDR, headquartered in Cologne, the largest regional broadcasting channel within ARD public TV consortium, was the sole commissioning producer on behalf of ARD group and in that position to provide complete production funding.
+Originally WDR, headquartered in Cologne, the largest regional broadcasting channel within the ARD public TV consortium, was the sole commissioning producer on behalf of ARD group and in that position to provide complete production funding.
 However, the planned budget of up to 360,000 DM for each episode was considered too high by the WDR controllers.
 Bavaria Film chief Helmut Jedele looked for a co-producer to share some of the cost and came to an agreement with French national state TV channel ORTF.
 They contributed about 20% to production funding and some scenes, notably in episode 5, were re-shot for the French audience using French actors.
 In France the title of the series was "Commando spatial - Les aventures fantastiques du vaisseau Orion".